How to Enable or Disable BitLocker to Unlock OS Drive with PIN or USB at Startup in Windows 11

 Using Command Line (manage-bde)

-Advanced users can use the manage-bde tool.
-Open Command Prompt as administrator and type: manage-bde -protectors -add C: -TPMAndPIN.
+For advanced users, you can also use the manage-bde command-line tool.
+Open Command Prompt as an administrator and type: manage-bde -protectors -add C: -TPMAndPIN.
 This command sets up the PIN requirement for your C: drive.

 Troubleshooting ‘PIN Not Available’

-If your PIN is not working, ensure your BIOS/UEFI is set to use UEFI mode and Secure Boot is enabled.
-If you cannot enter a PIN, try using your recovery key to boot, then remove and re-add the PIN protector in the BitLocker settings menu.
+If your PIN isn’t working, check that your BIOS/UEFI is set to use UEFI mode and that Secure Boot is enabled.
+If you can’t enter a PIN, try using your recovery key to boot, then remove and re-add the PIN protector in the BitLocker settings menu.

 Summary